The Lucky Penny Program

 • Hardcover print edition and eBook edition

-• Trim size determined collaboratively and based
+• Trim size determine

 • 1:1 manuscript coaching and development